mpdf/mpdf.github.io/what-else-can-i-do/images.md

 ## Size constraint

-<p>When writing HTML, image size is automatically constrained to current margins and page position.
-An extra parameter added to end of the Image() function allows you to override this:</p>
+When writing HTML, image size is automatically constrained to current margins and page position.
+An extra parameter added to end of the Image() function allows you to override this:

 {% highlight php %}
 <?php